-- (a) For the purposes of this Section and Sections 3.25b, 3.25c, 3.25d, 3.25e, and 3.25f of this Code, "school district" includes other public entities responsible for administering public schools, such as cooperatives, joint agreements, charter schools, special charter districts, regional offices of education, local agencies, and the Department of Human Services. - (b) In addition to the standards established pursuant to Section 3.25, the State Board of Education shall develop recognition standards for student performance and school improvement in all public schools operated by school districts.
-The indicators to determine adequate yearly progress assess student performance and school improvement shall include but need not be limited to the State assessment of student performance in reading and mathematics, local assessment results, student attendance rates at the elementary school level, retention rates, expulsion rates, and graduation rates at the high school level, and participation rates on student assessments.
-The standards shall be designed to permit the measurement of a school district to measure student performance and school improvement by schools and school districts school buildings compared to student performance and school improvement for the preceding academic years.
-The provisions of this Section are subject to the provisions of Section 2-3.25k.
+- (a) For the purposes of this Section and Sections 3.25b, 3.25c, 3.25d, 3.25e, and 3.25f of this Code, "school district" includes other public entities responsible for administering public schools, such as cooperatives, joint agreements, charter schools, special charter districts, regional offices of education, local agencies, and the Department of Human Services. - (b) In addition to the standards established pursuant to Section 2-3.25, the State Board of Education shall develop recognition standards for student performance and school improvement in all public schools operated by school districts.
+The indicators to determine adequate yearly progress shall be limited to the State assessment of student performance in reading and mathematics, student attendance rates at the elementary school level, graduation rates at the high school level, and participation rates on student assessments.
+The standards shall be designed to permit the measurement of student performance and school improvement by schools and school districts compared to student performance and school improvement for the preceding academic years.
 (Source: P.A.
 89-398, eff.
 8-20-95.)